 To be honest, I could care less about homemade organic cheese crackers.
 I’ve HATED cheese crackers my whole life – yes I shouted that.
 Cedar, my son, loves cheese crackers though, so when I recently came across a recipe for whole wheat goldfish crackers I started plotting an organic version.

-First a quick note about store-bought cheese crackers:
+A quick note about store-bought cheese crackers:

 Buying store-bought crackers won’t mark you as an unfit parent.
 So far as commercial snack foods go, your kid could do worse than Pepperidge Farm Goldfish crackers.
 Well, so long as you stay clear of the insane colored goldfish, which are chalk full of lame artificial colors.
 The original cheese goldfish aren’t all that terrible though.
 Not that they’re my first choice.